Linux has many features and appearances that others usually don’t offer or have limited choice.

 Step 1: Start from formatting your USB Stick

 Standing in 2019, very few people have access to CD/DVD drives fro installation.
-The best option is using a USB drive to install Linux on windows.
+The best option is using a USB drive to install Linux.
 Using USB can be completely risk-free and there are tools in Windows for creating USB drive smoothly.

 Or any USB with at least 8GB memory can definitely do your job.
 You have to make sure that you copy and import all the important and sensitive data on your desktop to avoid data loss.